watsona4/scipy2016/SciPy2016TripReport.md

 The speaker has spoken with the owners of the other Python visualization libraries, such as Matplotlib and Bokeh, and there is interest in those packages adopting Vega as a standard language as well.
-Altair provides a carefully-designed API, which includes type checked attributes, a thin layer of methods, method chaining, and operator overloading.
+Altair provides a carefully designed API, which includes type checked attributes, a thin layer of methods, method chaining, and operator overloading.
 The API follows the "flat is better than nested" guidance.
 In addition to generating Vega JSON from Python code, Altair